WHAT EVERY CLIENT SHOULD KNOW

-- Verification procedures for third party wires and check requests.
+- Verification procedures for third party asset movement requests.
 Please keep this in mind when making requests.
 While this could delay the processing of your request, it is imperative to the protection of your account assets.

-- Designated LMA employees are notified for instances of email hacking and/or fraudulent requests.
+- Designated employees are notified for instances of email hacking and/or fraudulent requests.